isomerpages/mindef-ndp2022/_about/stories.md

             <td style="width: 240px"><img src="/images/NDP22 Website About Stories 20May2022 10am5.jpg" alt="image"></td>
             <td>
                <b>A BROAD SPECTRUM OF TALENTS</b><br><b>Dance Spectrum</b>
-                <p>A dance school that aims to bring out the best with instructors
+                <p style="margin-top: 0px">A dance school that aims to bring out the best with instructors
 who focus on facilitating the overcoming of personal challenges, breaking personal barriers and venturing beyond social conventions.
 The dance school celebrates diversity and often